Convex-Dev/design/cad/006_memory/README.md

 The Memory Pool employs a simple Automated Market Maker, allowing users to buy and sell Memory Allowances at any time.

-The Memory Pool liquidity is initially set at network initialisation to be:
+The Memory Pool liquidity is initially set at network genesis to be:

-- 1,000,000,000 bytes of Memory Allowance (~1 GB)
+- 1,000,000 bytes of Memory Allowance (~1 MB)
 - 1,000 Convex Gold

-Giving an initial memory price of ~1 Convex Gold / MB
+Giving an initial memory price of approx. 1 Convex Gold / KB

-TODO: Revise this based on updated estimates

 ### Pool Growth